 This page has been set up to enable you to easily access information about the Club’s response to the Coronavirus Pandemic

-Since the start of the current Coronavirus outbreak, the General Committee set up a Major Incident Committee to provide Covid-19 leadership and direction to the Club’s Operations Team and to ensure the Club continues to comply with the current Government Guidelines by ensuring appropriate Risk Assessments and required Guidance are produced.
+Since the start of the current Coronavirus outbreak, the General Committee set up a Major Incident Committee to provide both Covid-19 leadership and direction to the Club’s Operations Team and to ensure the Club continues to comply with the current Government Guidelines by ensuring appropriate Risk Assessments and required Guidance are produced.

 - The access road to the Club is now open;

 - The Club’s Dinghy Park is open to members;